On this page

 How to Strengthen Your Sexual Harassment Policy

-Momemtum is growing for a national inquiry into sexual harassment in New Zealand workplaces following reports that that complaints have doubled in the public sector alone.
+Momemtum is growing for a national inquiry into sexual harassment in New Zealand workplaces following reports that complaints have doubled in the public sector alone.

 The results have prompted Equal Employment Opportunities Commissioner Jackie Blue to call for a national inquiry into harassment in the workplace.